Do you want to be a ...

 is a catch: these services are worthless unless you take advantage of them.

 LaGrange College offers a great many opportunities for students to grow as leaders.
-Find
+Start

-your purpose through exploring athletics, Student Government, or Greek life.
-Seek
+the process of branching out through exploring athletics, Student Government, or

-a Resident Advisor position or join one of the 50-plus student organizations.
-Signature
+Greek life.
+Seek a Resident Advisor position or join one of the 50-plus student

 The concept of Global Engagement is integrated into just about every aspect of